MOCSA YOUNG WELSH SINGER OF THE YEAR COMPETITION

 Previous winners have included international stars Rebecca Evans and Bryn Terfel, both of whom are Vice-Presidents of the Association.

 Whenever possible, winners are given the opportunity of staging with the Morriston Orpheus Choir.
-Robert Garland, the 2016 Winner will be appearing with the Choir at the Newbury Festival in May 2017.
-Some have recorded with the Choir and a number have accompanied the Choir on overseas concert tours, appearing in such prestigious venues as, the Roy Thomson Hall, Toronto, and the Sydney Opera House.
+Chloe Angharad Morgan, the 2017 winner was the guest soloist with the Choir when they visited Austria and Poland in April 2017.
+Some have recorded with the Choir and a number have accompanied the Choir on previous overseas concert tours, appearing in such prestigious venues as, the Roy Thomson Hall, Toronto, and the Sydney Opera House.

 PREVIOUS WINNERS’ COMMENTS